Slip and Fall Accidents in McAllen

 - Malfunctioning escalators in office buildings or shopping malls.

-Liability in McAllen Slip and Fall Claims
+Liability in McAllen Slip and Fall Accidents

-- The defendant owns, leases, or manages the property where the injury occurred, establishing their duty to maintain a safe environment;
+- The defendant owns, leases, or manages the property where the injury occurred, establishing their duty to maintain a safe environment.

 - The slip and fall accident was the direct cause of the resulting injuries and losses.